-BALTIC SEA CULTURAL CITIES
+BALTIC SEA CULTURAL CITIES AND REGIONS

-> Stands for: Regional identity.
+Stands for: Regional identity.
 A project to nominate bianually a “Baltic Sea City of Culture”

 Description: Focus on cities and regions fostering cooperation

 among them, not competition.
 Producing synergies.
 Strong focus on citizen participation and ownership, increasing the number of contacts between people and cultural actors.
 More about co-creation than consuming cultural offers as a spectator Addressing especially the younger generation as well as excluded parts of society

 Status: Workshops and partner meetings were carried out in 2019/20.
 2019-2021 “BSCC” is funded by Swedish Institute Seed Money.

 Partners: of the Flagship: Council of Baltic Sea States (Lead) | ARS BALTICA | City Culture Institute in Gdansk | Regional Council of Ostrobothnia | Kaunas Artists House/Kaunas City | Union of Baltic Cities, Cultural Cities Commission | City of Kiel, Department for Education, Youth and Culture | Ministry of Justice, European Affairs, Consumer Protection and Equality of Land Schleswig-Holstein | Agency for International Affairs and Regional Cooperation, Kaliningrad Oblast

 Contact: Thorvaldur David Kristjansson (CBSS) | thorvaldur.kristjansson[at]cbss.org | website